 More formal ceremonies involve the laying of a wreath and the attendance of others at this ritual.
 These, too, are held frequently at Arlington.
 You may have the opportunity to observe such a ceremony during your visit to Arlington.
 You even might be taking part in one.

 The most solemn and august of these occur on state occasions where the president or his designee lays a wreath to mark the national observance of Veterans Day, Memorial Day or some other special occasion.
-As a general rule these take place at the Tomb of the Unknowns, attended by ceremonial units from the uniformed services.
+As a general rule these take place at the Tomb of the Unknown Soldier, attended by ceremonial units from the uniformed services.

 Also marked by a high degree of ritual and joint service participation are wreath layings that occur during state visits.
 A visiting head of state will pay formal respects to the sacrifice of America's veterans in foreign wars by placing a wreath before the Tomb.
 Similarly, other foreign ministers may also include a wreath laying here as part of their official itineraries.